corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/node/deploy/oneclick-developer-test-environment.md

 2. Run the command `gradlew buildDockerFile` and the plugin will build your image locally for you.

 3. Upload the Docker image to your private repo on Azure.
-The repo should be in the same resource group that wull be used for deployment.
+The repo should be in the same resource group that will be used for deployment.

    ```bash
    docker push <azure registry>/<image name>:<version>